ago109/piecewise-nvdm-emnlp-2017/README.md

-# iclr-2017
+# EMNLP 2017: Neural Variational Document Models w/ Piecewise Latent Variables
-Code to support the paper "Massively Modal Variational Autoencoders" for ICLR 2017.
+Code to support the paper "Piecewise Latent Variables for Neural Variational Text Processing" for EMNLP 2017.
+Specifically, this repo houses the Scala code for the document models (built on top of the library YANNL - Yet Another Neural Network Library, Ororbia 2017).